askmike/gekko/docs/internals/server_api.md

 ## Websocket API

 A websocket server is started at the basepath of the API.
 Connecting to it means you'll receive update messages.
-Messages you send to the server via theh websocket connection are completely ignored, to control the server use the REST API instead.
+Messages you send to the server via the websocket connection are completely ignored, to control the server use the REST API instead.

 The possible messages are: